Programs

 • Location: our office at 211 Bronson Ave., Room 303.
 Located in Centretown with easy access from the Highway 417.

 Admittance into this group is different from our drop-in groups.
-Click on the button below to fill in the pre-registration form.
+Click on the button below to fill in the pre-group assessment form.
 This is the first step in the registration process.
 Your information is reviewed by our office.
-An intake interview is required.
+An intake interview is required to determine your readiness to join this group.

 Our charity relies on individual donations in order to run this group.
 Donations of $30/weekly session are suggested.
 If you can, please donate.